chen-tony/chen-tony.github.io/_pages/research.md

 Research to come!

+The beauty of biostatistics is that there is always something new to learn, whether from clinical or statistical research.
 My current research interests are in high-dimensional statistics and machine learning, particularly in genetics/genomics and electronic health records data.
-I hope to develop statistical and computational methodology that can be used to inform clinical decisions and develop a better understanding of the underlying biological mechanisms of human health.
+I hope to develop statistical and computational methods that can be used to inform clinical decisions and develop a better understanding of the underlying mechanisms of human health.